-The intent of this section is to clearly outline the training standards for the safety and health program for all workers and Trade Partners.
-To ensure a successful safety program, constant reinforcement of the program through training is required.
+The intent of this section is to clearly outline the training standards for the safety and health program for all JE Dunn employees and Trade Partners personnel.
+To ensure a successful safety program, constant reinforcement of the program through training and the recording of training completion.